-Megafauna are large animals that roamed the Earth during the Pleistocene Epoch, 1.6 million - 10,000 years ago.
+Megafauna are large animals that roamed the Earth during the Pleistocene, 2.5 million to 11,700 years ago.

 In Australia, Megafauna included the huge wombat-shaped Diprotodon and giant goanna Megalania.
 European Megafauna included Woolly Rhinoceroses, Mammoths, Cave Lions and Cave Bears.
 In North American, Megafauna included Giant Ground Sloths and Sabre-toothed Tigers, and African Megafauna included elephants, giraffes, rhinoceroses and hippopotamuses.
 Africa's Megafauna is all that remains around today.